jborgers/PMD-jPinpoint-rules/docs/JavaCodeQuality.md

 #### PSDM01

 **Observation: a response from a service call is not validated on business level with the request**
-**Problem:** Infrastructure with problems like misconfiguration or bugs, can cause a response being returned for a different request than the original.
+**Problem:** Software infrastructure (pool, queue) with problems like misconfiguration or bugs, can cause a response being returned for a different request than the original.
 So a request-response mixup.
 **Solution:** Check if a business value like customerId or accountNumber is equal for the request and the response.
 If not, log an error and do *not* show the data to the user.

 Suspicious code constructs